ccocchi/rtfdoc/README.md

 You can scaffold a new project using `rtfdoc bootstrap <project_name>`.
 It will create a skeleton for your project, and generate needed configuration files.

 Once in your project directory, you can install ruby dependencies using `bundle install` and javascript dependencies using `yarn install`.
+Then we want to stub the binary by running `bundle binstubs bundler rtfdoc`.
+And finally, you'll copy the assets source by running `bin/rtfdoc install`.

 By convention, you should put your documentation content under the `content/` directory.
 If you don't follow this convention, don't forget to modify the configuration file as well.